masatoomori/tips/README.md

 ## script_templates
 Templates to init new script

+## selenium
+Tips for Selenium to scrape website

 ## setup_env
 Scripts to set up environment such as GitHub in new instance